sunitapt/mazebot1/README.md

 ## About the Code
 The code solves the race mode Of the maze bot api effectively.
 It uses Dijsktras Algorithm to solve the mazes.

-## Certificate
-The best timing that the code has attained in the race mode is 19.166 sec .
-1) Dijkstras algorithm [certificate]

-2) Code run on cloud [certificate]